Peak Fall Foliage Continues

-Boyce Thompson Arboretum boasts 'Arizona's Fall Foliage Finale' each November, a full glorious month after the colorful aspen and maple leaves have already fallen and denuded trees of Arizona's higher elevation deciduous forests.
+Boyce Thompson Arboretum boasts 'Arizona's Fall Foliage Finale' -- and this year the color arrived late, peaking during the first week or December.
+Leaves usually change here one glorious month after the colorful aspen and maple leaves have already fallen and denuded trees of Arizona's higher elevation deciduous forests.

 Check out new photos daily on BTA's Facebook page.

-Most famous are the Forty-Foot Chinese Pistachio trees across from the Wing Memorial Herb Garden, and the ones near the suspension bridge at the east end of the High Trail.
-Our big Fall Foliage Finale Festival is November 26 - 27, Thanksgiving weekend; with live music by Russ Braman on Saturday from 11:00 a.m. to 3:00 p.m. and then Sunday live music fromScott Schaefer(flute, didgeridoo, guzheng) and friends.
-For the Holiday weekend we also have hot spiced cider and arts and crafts vendors both days of the weekend, with events from about 10:00 a.m. til 3:00 p.m.
-Carry along cash for lunch; on both Friday and Saturday Chef Eric from Tall Order Catering will have a variety of three soups available during Festival hours.
+Most famous are the forty-foot-tall Chinese Pistachio trees across from the Wing Memorial Herb Garden, and the ones near the suspension bridge at the east end of the High Trail.
+These were still green during our annual Fall Foliage Finale Festival Thanksgiving weekend; with live music by Russ Braman on Saturday and Sunday live music fromScott Schaefer(flute, didgeridoo, guzheng) and friends.
+On that Holiday weekend we serve hot spiced cider and have arts and crafts vendors beneath the trees -- mark your 2017 calendar and join us next year.

 For seasonal updates and reports on the Fall color as it progresses Check our Facebook page or else Call staff at 520-689-2723 during daytime business hours from 8:30am - 4:30pm.